data-wa-gov-au/Hodor/README.md

 ```

 # Usage
-Hodor knows about uploading raster and vector assets and takes asset configuration metadata from a JSON file.
+Hodor knows about uploading and creating raster and vector assets and takes asset configuration metadata from a JSON file.

 To use Hodor, first activate your virtual environment.